xsdk-project/xsdk-examples/libensemble/README.md

     python3 test_persistent_aposmm_tao.py --nworkers 3 --comms local

-A exit code of zero indicates the test has passed.
+An exit code of zero indicates the test has passed.